fpcorso/data-blog/content/setting-up-pelican.md

 Slug: my-first-post
 Authors: Frank Corso
 Summary: Check out my first post!
+Status: published

 This is some super awesome content within my post!
 ```

+The tags and categories will automatically be parsed and archive pages for each will be created.
+The `Status` allows you to pass `draft` to it prevent this post from appearing on the site.
+Instead, drafts are put into a `drafts` directory that you can access to see how it would look.

 In addition to this first post, we can create our first page.
 By default, Pelican will look for the `pages` directory inside `content` for any pages and automatically add them to the site's main navigation.
 I'll create an `about.md` file to set up a basic about page.